xs-abzal/WM-Sales-Forecast/README.md

 ### Metrics
 * For this project I used RMSE as a metric.
-It serves as good approxiamtion of WRMSSE, particulary, when applied for a each item separately.
+It serves as good approxiamtion of WRMSSE, particulary, when applied for an each item separately.

 ### Key Takeaways